hyosung11/Launch-School/Courses/journal.md

 19:38 Working on Double Char Part 2 for a long time.
 Now, it's time to put the kids to bed.

 19:40 I do think I am building fluency and figuring out more quickly how to fix my mistakes.
 Eyes are tired right now though.

+19:53 Worked on Reverse Number and that went more quickly.
+Now go up for kids' bedtime.

+20:10 Starting Easy 6 > 4.
+Get The Middle Character.

+21:10 Wow, I spent one hour on that problem.
+I worked my own solution and then looked at other submitted solutions and then went back and worked my solution again.

+21:17 Got my Easy 6 > 5.
+Always Return Negative working in a matter of minutes by tinkering.
+Keep on tinkering.

+21:28 Now on to Easy 6 > 6.
+Counting Up, but I'm tired.

+21:33 Got a working solution in just a few minutes.

+21:49 Stopping for tonight.